ahmad1702/Delta-Tablet-SignUp-Python/README.md

-# Delta-Tablet-SignUp-Python
+# Delta Tablet Sign Up Python

 Worked with Delta Business Solutions to create a program for their signup page.
+This was later redeveloped to connect with their backend, and after that had to be disclosed.
+But the base code that was written entirely on my end is shown here.
+A user can create or delete an account.
+Usually this would be used on a tablet by the front desk.
+In this example it writes to a word file, but when my project was approved we used API calls to send requests to their server, increasing the scalability of the product.